Course Offerings

 Depositions of Experts

-Henry L. Hecht, Peter Gruenberger, and other members of The Hecht Training Group offer a practical one- to two-day workshop that combines simulations, lectures, and demonstrations to teach about expert depositions.
+Henry Hecht, David Sonenshein, and other members of The Hecht Training Group offer a practical one- to two-day workshop that combines simulations, lectures, and demonstrations to teach about expert depositions.

 FORMAT